Quick Details

 Through the mountains to Culloden…

 Passing Aviemore, we’ll drive via the Clava Cairns, a 500-year-old temple and ancient cemetery.
 This ancient burial ground features in the well-known ‘Outlander’ books, in the iconic scene when Claire falls through time to the 1700s.
 From here we’ll continue on to Culloden, the last stand of the Jacobites against the government forces.
 Explore the battlefield and walk in the footsteps of the hundreds of clansmen who gave their lives for the Jacobite cause or immerse yourself in the interactive history found inside of the Culloden Visitor Centre.
-Leaving this harrowing battlefield behind, we’ll finally be heading to Fort Augustus, a peaceful little village on the banks of Loch Ness, our overnight stop for this tour.
+Leaving this harrowing battlefield behind, you will have the opportunity to join a cruise on Loch Ness and visit Urquhart Castle this is an iconic experience you should enjoy on any visit to Scotland.

 Overnight: Fort Augustus